 Vintage pieces tend to have a patina to them.
-This is an extra bonus, as the reduced glare will make them easier to shoot than shiny new pieces.
+This is an extra bonus.
+The reduced glare will make them easier to shoot than shiny new pieces.

 When choosing knives, make sure that they look sharp enough to actually cut vegetables!

-If you’re used to shooting light and airy food photography (or maybe your style is bright and bold) try something a little different – dark and moody food photography.
+If you’re used to shooting light and airy food photography (or maybe your style is bright and bold) try something a little different.
+How about shooting dark and moody fruit and vegetable photography?

-Darker shots with a lot of shadows are dramatic and mysterious and provide a different sense of atmosphere.
+Darker images with a lot of shadows are dramatic and mysterious.
+They provide a different sense of atmosphere.

-These kind of shots make great kitchen prints because they tend to have more of a fine art appeal.
+These kinds of shots make great kitchen prints because they tend to have more of a fine art appeal.

-In this style of photography, you don’t need as much light hitting your set.
+In this style of fruit and vegetable photography, you don’t need as much light hitting your set.

 If you’re working with artificial light, then I recommend diffusing it.
-If you’re using natural light, you may not need to, depending on its intensity.
+If you’re using natural light, you may not need to.
+It depends on its intensity.

 Keep in mind that a dark style isn’t appropriate for every subject.
-Think about the purpose of your image and what you are trying to convey.
+Think about the purpose of your images and what you are trying to convey.

 If you haven’t shot much in this style before, challenge yourself and see what you can come up with.

-2. Try the Shoot in a Box Technique to Create Heavy Shadows
+2. Try the Shoot in a Box Technique for Dark and Moody Shots

 All you need is an old wooden box and a three pieces of black cards for negative fill.

 Place the cards around the box and leave one side open for your light source to hit your subject.
 Shoot your subject from above.
 Preferably with your camera on a tripod with an extension arm.